anicolson/DeepXi/README.md

 Current networks
 -----
 The following networks are **causal**.
-This is facilitated by using unidirectional recurrent cells, causal convlutional kernels, and layer normalisation that does not consider future time-frames (`frame-wise layer normalisation`).
+This is facilitated by using unidirectional recurrent cells, causal convolutional kernels, and layer normalisation that does not consider future time-frames (`frame-wise layer normalisation`).

 **Deep Xi-TCN (available in the [`model`](https://github.com/anicolson/DeepXi/tree/master/model) directory)**